open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 * Configuration will describe "desired state" of the system
 * Reconciliation mechanism will be responsible for matching actual state with the desired state

 We introduce a **unified model of resource, identity, references, ownership**.
 We want to provide similar API experience whether you are configuring datasets, flows, variables, or ReBAC relations.
-We want representation work similarly across different flavors of APIs (REST / GQL) to reduce maintenance burden - adding new resource type should not require extending the API surface.
+We want representation to work similarly across different flavors of APIs (REST / GQL) to reduce maintenance burden - adding a new resource type should not require extending the API surface.

 # Terminology